Please call our office and leave a message for Office Manager, Taylor Wilmot (510-748-0637, ext 5) or send an email to email@example.com.

 Our usual and customary fee is $90 to $160 an hour, depending on which therapist works with you.
 However, what you actually pay per session depends on several factors, including whether your insurance pays a portion of the bill.

-Currently we do not contract with insurance companies other than Claremont Behavioral Health.
+Currently, we contract with the following insurance companies Claremont Behavioral Health and Lyra.
 That may change in the future.

 If you have an insurance carrier, you may still be able to obtain reimbursement for part of the per-session fee.
 To find out how much of the fee would be covered, we recommend calling your insurance company in advance.